Italian Accent Marks: Full Guide with Simple Explanations, Examples and Audio

 Grave Accent ( ` )

-The accent marks in Italian have unique names that can help you tell them apart.
-This mark is known as the “grave accent,” which is called accento grave in Italian.
+This mark is known as the grave accent, which is called accento grave in Italian.

-Because of how common it is, it’s easy to run into this little word several times even in your earliest Italian studies.
+Because of how common it is, it’s easy to run into this little mark many times, even in your earliest Italian studies.

 This mark can appear attached to any Italian vowel at the end of a word, and it indicates a short sound, like “eh” for e and “ah” for a.

-You might recognize this accent mark in particular from one of the most common words in Italian, the simple è.
-This word, pronounced “eh,” is the conjugation of the verb essere (to be) and means “is” for certain subject nouns (generally for he, she or it).
+You might recognize this accent mark in particular from one of the most common words in Italian, the simple è .
+This word is the conjugation of the verb essere (to be) and means “is” in the third person conjugation.

-The grave accent is very important, as it makes è distinct from a very similar word: e.
-This word (or letter), on the other hand, means “and,” another vital piece of sentence construction.
+The grave accent is very important, as it makes è distinct from a very similar word: e , which means “and.”

 Acute Accent ( ´ )